pesterhazy/boot-react-native-tictactoe/plan.md

 - deref state
   - don't forget doall
 - add touchable opacity to cell (no view necessary)
   - add on-press handler
 - move fn: operates on state
   - only move if field is empty
 - add "try again" button
+  - just reset to nil